7 Vibecoding Prompts That Build Amazing Roblox Games

 Try FreeBuilding Your Own Prompt — A Formula

-Across all ten prompts above, the same four ingredients keep showing up.
+Across all seven prompts above, the same four ingredients keep showing up.
 Use this as a checklist when you write your own:

 Archetype

-Name the game type in the first sentence — obby, tycoon, paintball, racing, tower defense.
+Name the game type in the first sentence — obby, tycoon, paintball, simulator, racing.
 This tells Claude which template to use.

 Reference or vibe anchor